ErHaWeb/klaro_consent_manager/Documentation/Integrator/HowTo/CustomService/Index.rst

 Backend
 =======

-Create your new service (for example with the name `mycoolservice`) as a new service record in the backend:
+Create your new service (for example with the name `mycoolservice`) as a new :ref:`service record <for-editors-service>` in the backend:

 ..  figure:: /Images/HowTo-CustomService-Backend.png
     :alt: Custom Klaro service record in the TYPO3 backend